ember-cli/rfcs/active/0000-control-transpilation.md

 #### How can addons be in charge of their own transpilation and yet honor user preferences?

-Addons should receive a deep clone of the babel (or typscript) configuration defined in the host app, not the original config, so they can safely modify it without affecting the application.
+Ember-cli should provide to each addon a deep clone of the configuration defined in the host app (by example available in `this.options.babel`), and that config is the one used to transpile the addon.
-Each addon receives its own copy so they don't affect other addons either.

-`ember-cli-babel` will use that object as configuration so user's prerenced are honored unless the addon, very deliverately, chooses not to.

-Making changes in the configuration be scoped to each addon might also avoid some cost where some plugin added by one addon is used to transpile code outside that addon.
+The addon will therefore honor the app's configuration by default, but it can also decide to add custom plugins, enable specific features or just throw a warning message if the app's config doesn't have required specific transformation enabled.

+By modifying this clone, their changes will not affect the host app or other addons.

 # How We Teach This